 Following his retirement from St. Paul’s School in 2005, he served for a year as an Assisting Bishop in The Diocese of Idaho and interim Rector of St. Thomas Church in Sun Valley, Idaho.
 The Andersons then moved to Orcas Island, Washington where Bishop Anderson was the part-time, non-stipendiary Rector of Emmanuel Episcopal Parish on Orcas Island and was an Assisting Bishop in the Diocese of Olympia from 2007 to 2014.
 He was a Board member of the Orcas Island Community Foundation.
 For his work in the area of conservation and environmental stewardship he received the San Juan Islands Environmental Stewardship Award.

 Three years ago Craig and Liz moved to Taos, New Mexico where he is currently serving as a retired Bishop in the Diocese of the Rio Grande.
+On occasion he also assists in the Diocese of South Dakota and the Episcopal Church in Minnesota.
 Both Craig and Liz are active in various environmental organizations to include the Western Environmental Law Center, Taos United and Amigos Bravos.
 They are also active in support of the arts and are members of the President’s Council for the Taos Center for the Arts, The Taos Chamber Music Group, The Harwood Museum and The Taos Art Museum.

 In addition to their home in Taos, the Andersons spend four months a year on their farm in western Minnesota.
 In 2005 Bishop Anderson put cropland on the farm into a conservation program (CRP) and restored thirty-seven native grasses and flowers to three hundred acres.
 He also entered a rotational grazing conservation program GRP for the roughly two hundred head of Black Angus that graze on the remaining 200 acres.
 He has also provided an easement for the Fish and Wildlife Department to help manage the conservation programs.
 The Andersons actively support and promote The Big Stone National Wildlife Refuge, CURE (Clean Up our River Environment), Trout Unlimited and are lifetime members of Pheasants Forever.
 Bishop Anderson is currently writing a book on the relationship between ecology and theology given his longstanding interest and scholarship in the relationship of philosophy of science and philosophy of religion.